 5. 17.8 million Americans travel to see birds, putting millions into local economies.

 Not bad for a bunch of binocular-wearing, field guide-toting, craned-neck, bird lovers, huh?

-As a nature and wildlife photographer, the most common questions I receive are bird related.
-What is the best food, natural habitats, species identification, and how do I attract them to my little piece of the world?
+As a nature and wildlife photographer, the most common questions I receive are bird-related.
+What are the best food, natural habitats, and species identification, and how do I attract them to my little piece of the world?
 To help spread the love of nature, I have decided to start a blog series on birding.
 More precisely, Backyard Birding.

-Over the next couple months, I will share useful tips to start you on the path of bird watching.
-We will cover everything from how to get started, to making a simple water feature or fountain, suet recipes and bird friendly landscaping.
-There is no right or wrong way to perform the act of birding, however, there is a birder's code of ethics to birding (which we will cover in a future post).
+Over the next couple of months, I will share useful tips to start you on the path of bird-watching.
+We will cover everything from how to get started, to making a simple water feature or fountain, suet recipes, and bird-friendly landscaping.
+There is no right or wrong way to perform the act of birding, however, there is a birder's code of ethics for birding (which we will cover in a future post).

 Whether you're a beginner or an experienced birder, I hope you will join me on this adventure into Backyard Birding.
 I am excited to see what we can learn together.
 I want to hear from you and look forward to sharing your successes with each new bird and new experience!